melezhik/sparky/docs/ui.md

 ## Fallback

-Fallback allows to set default if template variable does not exist:
+Fallback allows to set default value if template variable does not exist:

 ```yaml
 vars: